Affiliate marketing has skyrocketed my blog income (- ANYONE can make money online with affiliate marketing!)

 I think that anyone with an influencer platform can be successful with affiliate marketing.
 It’s all about approaching your audience and affiliate marketing in the correct way so that you can do it effectively and efficiently.
 These are all things that I teach in my Making Sense of Affiliate Marketing Course.

+Can I make money with affiliate marketing?
 How much can a person expect to earn (say – in their first year -) with affiliate marketing?

-That is a very difficult question to answer, as everyone is different.
+YES, you can make money with affiliate marketing.
+But the “how much in the first year” – that is a very difficult question to answer, as everyone is different.
 With my Making Sense of Affiliate Marketing course:

 - One blogger went from $87 a month in affiliate income before taking the course, to over $1,700 a month after!